-The Quality Improvement/Accreditation Senior Director and the Quality Improvement Manager have responsibility for implementation of the Quality Improvement Program and its day-to-day activities.
+The Senior Director Quality Improvement/Accreditation and the Senior Manager Quality Improvement have responsibility for implementation of the Quality Improvement Program and its day-to-day activities.
 The Quality Improvement (QI) Department has multidisciplinary staff to address all aspects of the department functions.

 The QI Department works closely with other departments to achieve targeted outcomes and to facilitate and accomplish quality initiatives within the quality program.
 The QI Department works closely with the Enterprise Data Strategy and Analytics Department and collaborates with areas such as, but not limited to: Utilization Management, Provider Network Management, Customer Solutions Center, Credentialing, Pharmacy and Formulary, Facility Site Review, and Health Education, Cultural and Linguistic Services, Behavioral Health, and Care Management to achieve outcome goals.
-In addition, Quality Improvement and Research Consultants are available to the program.
 A full organizational chart is attached to this program description (see attachment 1).